 Should You Change Your Financial Planning?

-- You should change your financial plan to fit your current situation.
+- It’s a smart idea to change your financial plan to fit your current situation.

-Financial planning is an assessment of your current financial situation, your financial goals for the future, and a plan on how to reach those goals.
-In other words, your starting point, your desired end point, and a path from point A to point B.
+Financial planning involves looking at your current financial situation and your financial goals for the future, and creating a plan for how to reach those goals.
+In other words, it involves looking at your starting point and your desired end point, and charting a course from point A to point B.

 A financial plan usually includes the following:

-A retirement plan, including when you expect to retire and how you plant to cover your living expenses in retirement.
+A retirement plan, including the details of when you expect to retire and how you plan to cover your living expenses in retirement.

-A tax reduction strategy, which includes taking advantage of tax-advantaged accounts like a 401(k) or IRA, 529 college savings account, health savings account, etc.
+A tax reduction strategy, which includes taking advantage of tax-advantaged accounts like a 401(k) or IRA, 529 college savings account, or health savings account

 A risk-management plan for unexpected situations such as a job loss, health crisis, natural disaster, disability, and death.